tilman-b/dox_cli/README.md

 In order to use this tool it is assumed that you have an SAP BTP trial account created as described [here](https://developers.sap.com/tutorials/hcp-create-trial-account.html).
 ### Options
-All options can be specified as parameters when executing the cli or as environment variables (upper case and prefixed with `DOX_`).
+All options can be specified either as parameters when running the tool or as environment variables (in uppercase and prefixed with `DOX_`).
  - `--oauth_client_id|DOX_OAUTH_CLIENT_ID`
 (Required) The id of the client used for authentication.
 Note: this is not id of the client used for extraction.